 It is very hard to explain what I gained from this experience.
 I got to see firsthand that every one learns at their own pace.
 I learned I had a lot more patience than I thought I did and possibly the best part was I gained a friend.

 I have recommended this program to friends especially if they want to be a teacher or if they just want to make a positive impact on a child’s life.
 It’s a wonderful thing to be involved in something bigger than yourself.

 - Mentor 5 hours per week at the JC Middle School (50 hours per semester)

-- Attend a one hour weekly seminar and receive two credits
+- Attend a hybrid course and receive two credits

 - Must be a sophomore (completed a minimum of one year of college), junior or senior to apply

 There is public transportation available to the Johnson City Middle School on the BC Transit #17 line.
 Please be aware that the bus leaves Binghamton University to go to the middle school at 8 a.m. and 11 a.m., and returns around 11:30 a.m. and 4:30 p.m., Monday-Friday.
 You need to call the bus ahead of time to make sure they come to the middle school.